Clinical Psychology Graduate Program Overview

 Jillian R. Scheer, Ph.D.

-Dr. Scheer’s current interdisciplinary research program seeks to inform epidemiologic, etiologic, and clinical treatment models of sexual and gender minorities’ alcohol use and related morbidities by specifying psychosocial stressors (i.e., trauma exposure, minority stressors such as heterosexism, racism, and sexism) that uniquely affect this vulnerable and understudied population.
+Dr. Scheer’s interdisciplinary research program focuses on (1) identifying biopsychosocial determinants of hazardous drinking and PTSD among sexual and gender minority people and (2) developing tailored evidence-based interventions for this population.
 For more information, please visit Dr. Scheer's faculty page.
-Dr. Scheer will review applications for Fall admission in 2023.
+Dr. Scheer will review applications for Fall admission in 2024.

 Shannon Sweeney, Ph.D.